Aa-sheesh/npx-aa-sheesh/README.md

 # npx aa-sheesh

-**npx aa-sheesh** is a CLI tool that displays a stylish, interactive business card in your terminal.
+**aa-sheesh** is a CLI tool that displays a stylish, interactive business card in your terminal.
 It showcases your contact details and provides an option for users to open their default email client to contact you directly.

 ## Features